Flopping for FLOPs: Leveraging equivariance for computational efficiency: Flopping Equivariance

 This result reveals a key computational benefit: instead of performing a full $d\times c$ by $c$ matrix-vector multiplication, we only need two smaller ones of size $(d/2) \times (c/2)$ by $c/2$.
 This effectively {\bf reduces the FLOPs by half} while preserving equivariance.
 More generally, the block-diagonalization from \eqref{eq:lin_split} to \eqref{eq:lin_split_zeros} follows from Schur's lemma (Lemma~\ref{lem:schur}) which applies to all finite symmetry groups.
 It is closely related to the fact that convolutions reduce into elementwise multiplications in the Fourier domain.

 Linear layers of the form \eqref{eq:lin_split_zeros} are called \emph{equivariant}.
 In general, any layer that preserves the transformation properties of the input is called equivariant.
 For instance, we can add a bias parameter to the equivariant linear layer if we enforce the bias to be zero for the $(-1)$-equivariant features.
 We give a more formal definition of equivariance in Section~\ref{sec:groups}, cf.\ \eqref{eq:equi}.
 The stacking of equivariant layers to build a symmetry-respecting network is sometimes called the geometric deep learning blueprint~\cite{bronsteinGeometricDeepLearning2021}, which goes back at least to the 90's with the works by \citet{woodRepresentationTheoryInvariant1996}.
 Using flopping invariant and $(-1)$-equivariant features is a special case of the steerable features proposed by \citet{cohen-steerable}.
-In the networks by \citet{cohen-steerable}, the described computational boost is not realized, as they implement their equivariant convolutions in terms of ordinary convolutions.
+However, general convolutional layers can not be be as straightforwardly block-diagonalized as in \eqref{eq:lin_split_zeros}, since the convolutional kernels have a spatial extent.
+In particular, in the networks by \citet{cohen-steerable}, the described computational boost is not realized, as the equivariant convolutions are implemented in terms of ordinary convolutions.
 We will discuss this in more depth in Section~\ref{sec:efficient_conv}.

 Three important questions remain and will be discussed next.
 First, how do we obtain features that are invariant and $(-1)$-equivariant?
 Second, how do we design the other parts of the network?
 Third, do we reduce representation power by forcing our features to be invariant and $(-1)$-equivariant?